-To ensure Memphis-Shelby County Schools are provided with goods and services at a fair and equitable cost; to fulfill the District's oversight responsibility of ensuring that resources are managed and allocated prudently in the best interest of students and the community while driving academic achievement and aligning with the goals of the Board and administration; and to provide the guidelines for interested parties to submit bids or Requests for Proposals (RFPs) for such goods and services.
+To ensure District schools are provided with goods and services at a fair and equitable cost; to fulfill the District's oversight responsibility of ensuring that resources are managed and allocated prudently in the best interest of students and the community while driving academic achievement and aligning with the goals of the Board and administration; and to provide the guidelines for interested parties to submit bids or Requests for Proposals (RFPs) for such goods and services.

-Note: The manual for purchasing procedures is located on the District website at http://www.scsk12.org/uf/procurement/files/2013/PS%20Manual%20SCS%2006252013.pdf
+Note: The manual for purchasing procedures is located on the District website.